OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 The `channels` element provides channels for streaming data directly between kernel and I/O. Each channel (implemented using Avalon-ST specification) must be connected to the kernel via the `interface` attribute.
 The channel interface only supports data, and valid and ready Avalon-ST signals.
 The I/O channel defaults to 8-bit symbols and big-endian ordering at the interface level.

-Figure 2-10 shows an example of `channels` element for a single channel with a width of 64 bits.
+Figure below shows an example of `channels` element for a single channel with a width of 64 bits.
 The `chan_id` attribute identified helps identify the port in the generated `kernel_system`.
 Refer to [section 2.1.4](#214-interface-attribute) for more information about the `interface` attribute parameters.
 Additional interface attributes can be added for additional channels.

-**Figure 2-10: `channels` Element Example**
+**Figure 2-11: `channels` Element Example**